Faculty & Staff

 Associate Professor, Department of Conflict Resolution, Human Security, and Global Governance; McCormack Graduate School Director of Center for Governance and Sustainability and Director of the Global Environmental Governance Project

 Areas of Expertise

-Global governance, international organizations and their performance, climate change governance, United States foreign environmental policy, United Nations reform, sustainability on campuses and in organizations, roles of individuals in organizations and institutions
+Global governance, resilience and fragility, international organizations, science-policy interface, environmental conventions, climate change governance, United States foreign environmental policy, United Nations reform, sustainability on campuses and in organizations, Sustainable Development Goals

 PhD, Yale University

 Professional Publications & Contributions